AmericaTravelUnited StatesWisconsin

 Devil’s Lake

 The beautiful town of Baraboo sits along the Baraboo River in central Wisconsin.
-Stepping into the town transports visitors into a Normal Rockwell painting, as you stroll down the main street that feels like it’s straight out of the Saturday Evening Post.
+Whenever I step into this town, I feel like I’ve been transported into a Norman Rockwell painting, especially as I stroll down the main street that seems straight out of the Saturday Evening Post.

-While visiting Baraboo one might enjoy exploring nearby Devil’s lake.
-The lake itself is restricted for non-motorized traffic, but you can take a tour on the first electric-powered pontoon boat.
-Or, for the more adventurous there’s the Devil’s Lake Climbing guide, offering trips from beginner to expert climber.
+When I visit Baraboo, I love exploring nearby Devil’s Lake.
+The lake is reserved for non-motorized traffic, but I can take a tour on the first electric-powered pontoon boat.

-For anyone looking for a little more relaxing activities, there is the nearby Fairfield Golf Course.
-Make sure that you visit the Circus World Museum, located at the former winter home of the famous Ringling Bros Circus.
-Finally, you can always grab your day pack and enjoy a scenic hike in Devil’s Lake State Park.
+For more relaxing activities, head to the nearby Fairfield Golf Course.
+Make sure to visit the Circus World Museum, located at the former winter home of the famous Ringling Bros Circus.
+And to soak up some nature, grab a day pack and enjoy a scenic hike in Devil’s Lake State Park.

 Where To Stay In Baraboo : Best Western Baraboo Inn